-HID Unveils Next-Generation FIDO Hardware and Centralized Management at Scale
+HID Unveils Next-Generation FIDO Hardware And Centralized Management At Scale

 Expanded hardware portfolio for diverse enterprise needs

-Through the expanded Crescendo® line, there are three new purpose-built authenticators designed to meet diverse enterprise requirements:
+Through the expande Crescendo line, there are three new purpose-built authenticators designed to meet diverse enterprise requirements:

 All devices are fully compatible with Microsoft Entra ID and many other major identity providers, enabling seamless deployment within existing enterprise infrastructure.